 My students and I work on research that applies the principles and methods of social cognition to questions with direct real-world relevance.
-We have two broad areas of interest with this overarching theme.
+We have three broad areas of interest with this overarching theme.

 Publications (click links to download PDF)